Trini Kwan: Season 1

 Trini is well-versed in kung fu.
 She would later become proficient in the art of Praying Mantis Kung Fu, mirroring Thuy Trang's real-life training in the martial art.
-Trini's signature fighting style included lightning-fast maneuvers, and powerful high kicks.
+Trini's signature fighting style included lightning-fast maneuvers and powerful high kicks.
 She attempts to neutralize foes with the least amount of force.
 Trini is one of the intellectuals of the team, often having to translate Billy's techno talk for the other Rangers.

 Generally soft-spoken and polite, Trini is a calm and warm person.
 She is an environmentalist.
 She is prepared to both push herself and put herself in danger for those she loves.

 Season 2

-In Season 2, with the arrival of new nemesis Lord Zedd, the Rangers are given the new Thunderzords to battle Zedd's monsters, which are significantly more powerful than those created by Rita.
+In Season 2, with the arrival of the new nemesis Lord Zedd, the Rangers are given the new Thunderzords to battle Zedd's monsters, which are significantly more powerful than those created by Rita.
 Trini is given the new Griffin Thunderzord.

 Also, during the earlier part of the season, Trini is courted by a new student in school named Richie.
-Initially, they both are too nervous to speak to each other, but eventually Richie gathers the courage to ask Trini on a study date.
+Initially, they both are too nervous about speaking to each other, but eventually, Richie gathers the courage to ask Trini on a study date.

+Trini, along with Jason and Zack, are selected as delegates to the World Peace Conference in Switzerland.
+Zordon selects Aisha as her successor.